-The couple, who live in Vestavia, Alabama, had been married almost three years when they began trying to conceive.
+The couple had been married almost three years when they began trying to conceive.
 Almost immediately, in February 2016, they had a positive pregnancy test.
 “I couldn’t believe we had gotten pregnant so quickly,” Laura says.
 “I have a lot of friends who have struggled to get pregnant for many months—years, in fact.
 It seemed surreal that it happened so fast.
 What an incredible blessing that I don’t take lightly.”

 Laura’s pregnancy was easy and uneventful.
 The first few months, she encountered some nausea.
 But soon it subsided, she got her energy back, and she felt “amazing.”
 The couple couldn’t wait to meet baby Sullivan—whom they called Sulley for short.